mmcloughlin/hwwasm/README.md

 alternate [`wasm_arm_neon.h`](example/sha1/wasm_arm_neon.h) that the C code can be compiled against unchanged, and [pure Wasm fallbacks](example/sha1/wasm_arm_neon.c) that would work on any platform.
-However, when executed under the modified Wasmtime, calls to instrinsic functions such as `vsha1h_u32` are recognized and compiled directly to the corresponding hardware instructions like `SHA1H`.
+However, when executed under the modified Wasmtime, calls to intrinsic functions such as `vsha1h_u32` are recognized and compiled directly to the corresponding hardware instructions like `SHA1H`.